Craxy/ToggleTrafficLights/README.md

 In game the tool can be activated via a **button in the roads menu** below the roads tool or via the **Ctrl+T**.
 ![Deactivated button in the roads menu](./docs/files/img/Button_Deactivated.png)![Activated button in the roads menu](./docs/files/img/Button_Activated.png)
-When you hover over an intersection a ToolTip will show the current Traffic Light status (has traffic light or not).
+When you hover over an intersection it will be highlighted.
+Both the highlight and the ToolTip will show the current Traffic Light status (has traffic light (light blue) or not (dark blue)).
 Via a left mouse click you can toggle between traffic lights and no traffic lights.
-To disable this tool simply select another tool.
+To disable this tool simply select another tool or press Ctrl+T again.

 **Note**: The existence of traffic lights will be added to new savegames (the savegame size increases by a couple of kB (~33kB) -- I think that's negligible).
 The savegame can be loaded without the mod enabled but in this case the traffic lights will be reset to it's original statuses (see [this table](https://www.reddit.com/r/CitiesSkylines/comments/2zp61z/i_made_a_table_chart_of_which_intersections/) for the default statuses).